 Support throughout the school

-We recognise that some students might have difficulties accessing the curriculum: in these cases effective and differentiated support is provided within the classroom by the subject teacher.
-Students with additional learning needs, however, may require structured learning support which is different from the more general classroom support given to other students of the same age.
+We recognise that some pupils might have difficulties accessing the curriculum: in these cases effective and differentiated support is provided within the classroom by the subject teacher.
+Pupils with Special Educational Needs and/or Disabilities (SEND) or additional learning needs, however, may require structured learning support which is different from the more general classroom support given to other pupils of the same age.

 - Sensory and physical difficulties

-How do we identify students with learning needs?
+How do we identify pupils with SEND or additional learning needs?

-To ensure early identification and assessment of a student’s learning difficulties, we work with pupils and parents to provide appropriate support.
-To help us identify girls with additional learning needs we make use of the following:
+To ensure early identification and assessment of a pupil’s learning difficulties, we work with pupils and parents to provide appropriate support.
+To help us identify girls with SEND or additional learning needs we make use of the following:

 - Information from parents about existing learning difficulties